-The digital photography watermarks are an overlaid photo, logo, or text put over a photograph in order to save it from second using by third parties.
-I can’t name the photography watermark an effective way of protecting photos online.
-There are more effective alternative ways to protect and promote your photos.
+The digital photography watermarks are an overlaid photo, logo, or text put over a photograph in order to save it from a second using by third parties.
+I can’t say the photography watermark is an effective way of protecting photos online.
+There are more effective, alternative ways to protect and promote your photos.
 But before discovering these alternatives, let’s make everything clear about old-school photography watermarks.
-While searching for some images for inspiration, you have probably come across the photos with watermarks.
-It can be placed in the right or left corner, be a website logo or its name.
+While searching for some images for inspiration, you have probably come across photos with watermarks.
+It can be placed in the right or left corner, and it can be a website logo or its name.

 Despite the generally accepted rules, a lot of beginning photographers make mistakes, putting too big or too visible watermarks in the image, which diverts the attention from the picture.
 I recommend using free photography logo templates to place a beautiful and professional photography watermark.
 There are 5 basic and INCORRECT photo watermarks that photographers usually use to protect their images.